Rodeffs/BG3_Builds/builds.md

 * Race: Elf (to get proficiency with Longbows)
 * Essential Spells: Fog Cloud and Darkness
 * TIP: In Act 2 get Eversight Ring
-* TIP: Before you get Eversight Ring, cast Fog Cloud or Darkness, step out of it, attack, then hide back inside it.
+* EXPLANATION: Before you get Eversight Ring, cast Fog Cloud or Darkness, step out of it, attack, then hide back inside it.
 After the ring, however, you may attack without stepping out

 ## War Domain Cleric 11 + Druid 1, aka "BONK Domain Cleric"

 * Starting Abilities: 8 STR, 14 DEX, 15+1 CON, 10 INT, 15+2 WIS, 8 CHR
 * Level order: Druid 1 -> Cleric 11
 * Feat order: Great Weapon Master -> Ability Improvement +2 WIS
-* Essential Spells: Shillelagh, Spirit Guardians
+* Essential Spells: Shillelagh
-* TIP: Wield a staff with two hands, enchant it with Shillelagh, cast Spirit Guardians at max level and then just run at enemies and BONK them
+* EXPLANATION: Wield a staff with two hands, enchant it with Shillelagh and then just run at enemies and BONK them
 * NOTE: If you don't want to multiclass, you may just go full Nature Domain Cleric 12.
 It too has Shillelagh, but you will lose extra attacks gained from War Priest passive.
-For the level 12 feat take Alert, War Caster or Savage Attacker
+In that case, for the level 12 feat take Alert, War Caster or Savage Attacker